-- 130. Prior to SB 90, Florida law barred "solicitation" of voters within 150 feet of a polling place.
-Solicitation was defined as "seeking or attempting to seek any vote, fact, opinion, or contribution; distributing or attempting to distribute any political or campaign material, leaflet, or handout; conducting a poll except as specified in this paragraph [exempting exit polling]; seeking or attempting to seek a signature on any petition; and selling or attempting to sell any item."
+155. Section 29 of SB 90 represents a marked departure from what was standard practice in Florida.
+Although Florida previously prohibited "solicitation" within a certain distance, prior to SB 90, solicitation was defined as "seeking or attempting to seek any vote, fact, opinion, or contribution; distributing or attempting to distribute any political or campaign material, leaflet, or handout; conducting a poll except as specified in this paragraph [exempting exit polling]; seeking or attempting to seek a signature on any petition; and selling or attempting to sell any item."
 Fla.
-Stat. § 102.031(4)(b) (2020). - 131.
-"Solicitation" prior to enactment of SB 90 did not encompass providing of food, water, chairs, umbrellas, or other support intended to encourage voters not to leave voting lines and make it easier for them to stay in line and cast a ballot. - 132.
+Stat. § 102.031(4)(b) (2020).

+- 156. "Solicitation" prior to enactment of SB 90 did not encompass providing of food, water, chairs, umbrellas, or other support intended to encourage voters not to leave voting lines and make it easier for them to stay in line and cast a ballot. - 157.
 SB 90 added language to Fla.
 Stat. § 102.031 expanding the definition of "soliciting" or "solicitation" to include "engaging in any activity with the intent to influence or effect of influencing a voter."
 Fla.
 Stat.
 Ann. § 102.031(4)(b) (West 2021).
 There is no definition of what "influencing a voter" means, and nothing in the law restricts it to attempting to influence how a voter votes.
 Thus, this provision would have the effect of barring activities, such as the programs implemented by Plaintiffs Hispanic Federation, Faith in Florida, and Equal Ground in the 2020 elections (and which they intend to offer in future elections), to provide food, water or other support to voters to encourage them to remain in line and exercise their right to vote.
-It would similarly bar the language assistance that Hispanic Federation has offered in past elections and intends to offer again.

-- 133. Line warming was particularly important in mobilizing the Black vote in the 2020 General Elections.
-Representative Christopher Benjamin during House Floor Debate on SB 90 described the numerous efforts to turn out the Black vote in the 2020 General Elections, including using "volunteers to tend to people in the lines," and that banning line warming will have a "disparate impact" on Black voters. - 134.
-Similarly, Senator Audrey Gibson observed during Senate Floor debate:
+It would similarly bar the language assistance that Hispanic Federation and Sant La have offered in past elections and intend to offer again. - 158.
+Line warming was particularly important in mobilizing the Black vote in the 2020 General Elections.
+Representative Christopher Benjamin during House Floor Debate on SB 90 described the numerous efforts to turn out the Black vote in the 2020 General Elections, including using "volunteers to tend to people in the lines," and that banning line warming will have a "disparate impact" on Black voters.
+73

+159. Similarly, Senator Audrey Gibson observed during Senate Floor debate: